Geometry, Computation, and Optimality in Stochastic Optimization: Discussion

 \section{Discussion}

+We provide concrete foundations to compare adaptive, mirror, or standard gradient methods, showing how problem geometry necessarily impacts convergence.
+This paper puts a particular computational spin on optimization by connecting to Gaussian sequence models and linear versus nonlinear updates, which we advocate for its ability to paint a different picture than pure polynomial versus non-polynomial computational complexity.
+This perspective draws from information-based models in optimization~\cite{NemirovskiYu83, AgarwalBaRaWa12} and models in scientific computing where one uses certain families of operations---e.g., matrix vector multiplies---to build up optimal algorithms under these constraints~\cite{TrefethenBa97, BallardDeHoSc11}.
+We hope to see more exploration in these directions.

+There remain a few additional open questions.
+The lower bound in Corollary~\ref{corollary:lb} exhibiting a scaling of $\sup_{\optvar \in \optdomain} \sup_{\gamma(g) \le 1} \dotp{\optvar}{g}$, is sharp in some cases, but not in others.
+A natural conjecture that we leave open for now is that this bound is tight whenever the set $G = \{g \mid \gamma(g) \le 1\}$ is quadratically convex.
+We believe this to be true because of the connections between martingale type and the regret guarantees of mirror descent~\cite{SrebroSrTe11}: in brief, whenever the norm $\gamma$ satisfies a so-called type-2 inequality~\cite{Pisier89}, meaning roughly that if $S_n = \sum_{i = 1}^n g_i$ for a martingale sequence of $g_i \in G$, then $\E[\gamma(S_n)^2] \le C \sum_{i = 1}^n \E[\gamma(g_i)^2]$ for a reasonable constant $C$.
+All the ``usual'' quadratically convex norms---e.g., $\ell_q$ norms for $q \ge 2$---satisfy such inequalities~\cite{DumbgenGeVeWe10}, and so it is natural to imagine that quadratic convexity coincides with such inequalities.
+We leave this open.

-In this paper, we provide concrete recommendations for when one should use adaptive, mirror or standard gradient methods depending on the geometry of the problem.
-While we emphasize the importance of adaptivity, the picture is not fully complete: for example, in the case of quadratically convex constraint sets, while the best diagonal pre-conditioner achieves optimal rates, the extent to which adaptive gradient algorithms find this optimal pre-conditioner remains an open question.
+While Section~\ref{sec:adaptivity} emphasizes the importance of adaptivity, the picture is not fully complete: for example, in the case of quadratically convex constraint sets, while the best diagonal pre-conditioner achieves optimal rates, the extent to which adaptive gradient algorithms find this optimal pre-conditioner remains an open question.
 Another avenue to explore involves the many flavors of adaptivity---while the minimax framework assumes knowledge of the problem setting (e.g.\ a bound on the domain or the gradient norms), it is often the case that such parameters are unknown to the practitioner.
 To what extent can adaptivity mitigate this and achieve optimal rates, and is minimax (i.e.\ worst-case) optimality truly the right measure of performance?
-Finally, we close with a parting message about the value and costs of adaptive and related methods.
-One should turn to adaptive gradient methods (at most) in settings where methods of linear type are optimal.
-It is as our mothers told us when we were children: if you want steak, don't order chicken.